fraillt/bitsery/README.md

 * Configurable endianess support.
 * Advanced serialization features like value ranges and entrophy encoding.
 * Easy to extend for types that requires different serialization and deserialization logic (e.g. pointers, or geometry compression).
-* Error checking at runtime on deserialization, and asserts on serialization errors.
+* No exceptions.
+Error checking at runtime for deserialization, and asserts on serialization.

 ## How to use it
 This documentation comprises these parts: